dustykeyboard/programming-the-other-stuff/outline.md

 # Programming: The Other Stuff

-1. Introduction
+1. Introduction - You Know JavaScript, what else?
 2. Javascript, HTML and CSS - The Web Presentation Engine
 3. Frameworks - Jquery/React/Vue/Angular
 4. Package Management - NPM/Yarn
 5. Debugging - Chrome/Firefox debugger
-6. Version Control - Git
-7. Testing - Unit/Integration - Jest/Mocha
+6. Testing - Unit/Integration - Jest/Mocha
+7. Version Control - Git
 8. Deployment - CI/CD
 9. Documentation - Define your expectations
 10. The Product - What to write

 ## Introduction

+> You know JavaScript
+> What else is there?

 The Javascript language has come a long way and the pace of new features only seems to be increasing.
 We have a lot of new tooling to help us build,